7avista/Brain_Cancer_Diagnosis/README.md

 ## Benchmarking workflow general description

-In a first step the provided input files are **validated**.
-Subsequently, all specified **metrics** are computed, using the matched ground truth files, if applicable.
-Finally, the **results** are gathered in OEB specific `minimal dataset JSON` files per participant.
+In a first step the provided input files are validated.
+Subsequently, all specified metrics are computed, using the matched ground truth files, if applicable.
+Finally, the results are gathered in OEB specific `minimal dataset JSON` files per participant.
 Based on the created `JSON` files, results can be vizualized on OEB per challenge, such that performance of participants can be compared for each metric.

 In order to eventually be compatible with the OEB infrastructure, benchmarking workflows are written in `Nextflow` and are structured in a predefined manner that will be described in the following sections.